Veronica Mars (film): Development

-Following the series' cancellation, Rob Thomas wrote a feature film script continuing the storyline, but Warner Bros. opted not to fund the project at the time.
+Following the series's cancellation, Rob Thomas wrote a feature film script continuing the storyline, but Warner Bros. opted not to fund the project at the time.
 On March 13, 2013, Thomas and star Kristen Bell launched a fundraising campaign to produce the film through Kickstarter, offering various incentives to those who donated $10 or more.
 Bell, Thomas, Enrico Colantoni, Ryan Hansen, and Jason Dohring appeared in a video promoting the campaign, and it attained the $2 million goal in less than eleven hours.
 In its first day on Kickstarter, the project broke the record as the fastest project to reach first $1 million, then $2 million; it also achieved the highest minimal pledging goal achieved, and became the largest successful film project on Kickstarter at the time.
 On its final campaign day, the project broke the record for the most backers on a single Kickstarter project, previously held by the Double Fine Adventure.
 Afterwards, the film earned a greenlight from Warner Bros.
 Digital Distribution.

 The Kickstarter campaign ended on April 13, with 91,585 donors raising $5,702,153.

 On April 5, Thomas had completed the first draft of the script.
 In early April, Dohring (Logan Echolls) officially signed on for the film.
 In May, Thomas confirmed Colantoni would reprise his role as Keith Mars in the film.
 In June, it was announced that Percy Daggs III, Chris Lowell, and Francis Capra would return as Wallace Fennel, Stosh "Piz" Piznarski, and Eli "Weevil" Navarro, respectively.
 The same month, Sam Huntington (Luke Halderman), Amanda Noret (Madison Sinclair), Daran Norris (Cliff McCormack), and Tina Majorino (Cindy "Mac" Mackenzie) joined the cast.
 On July 14, 2013, it was announced that Leighton Meester would not be reprising her role of Carrie Bishop.
 Rob Thomas stated "Sadly, Leighton was doing a different movie during the same time frame on the wrong coast.
 In the end, she was unavailable."
 She was replaced by music artist Andrea Estella, of whom Thomas is a fan.